steebchen/specs/binaries/Readme.md

 # Binary Files

+Prisma provides multiple binaries for various platforms and operating systems.

+## Why we need multiple binaries

+When a binary is built, it's usually done on a specific linux system in the cloud.
+This binary won't work on Windows, because it works completely differently.
+This is why we need to have at least different binaries for different operating system.
+However, it doesn't stop there.

+Some Linux distribution also work very differently.
+You could run a Debian binary on ubuntu, but it will probably not work on CentOS.
+This complexity increases when shared libraries are used, for example OpenSSL.

+## OpenSSL

+OpenSSL is a crypto implementation used by many other libraries, such as curl or nodejs.
+Since the Prisma binary may connect to a https-based endpoint, OpenSSL is linked dynamically.
+This means you also need OpenSSL installed on your machine, but there's a high chance that you already have (because NodeJS ships with it).

+## How we used to do it

+The binary worked fine for developers since they were using MacBooks.
+Quickly, we realized that there are a lot of other operating systems and platforms on which the binary does not work.
+When a non-working platform or operating system popped up, we used to build a specific binary just for this one, for example a Netlify binary based on Ubuntu and a specific OpenSSL version.
+This resulted in a lot of binaries which couldn't be shared by similar platforms or operating systems.

+## How it works now

+The new approach is to build images on a low-level operating system and different OpenSSL versions.
+This results in a few binaries which work on a large selection of operating systems, distributions and cloud platforms.
+For example, we can build binaries on Debian, one with OpenSSL v1.0.x and one with OpenSSL v1.1.x.
+This combination of binaries provides support for Debian 9 & 10, Debian-based distributions such as various versions of Ubuntu, and Ubuntu-based distributions such as Linux Mint.

 ## Pre-built Binary Targets

 |             **Build**              |      **Known Platforms**      |                                                    **Query Engine**                                                     | **Migration Engine**                                                                                                   | **Prisma Format**                                                                                                |